SejDevStuff/ZenitApp/README.md

 Zenit is completely free to use with no strings attached and will stay that way!
 However, if you wish to support an independent developer, you can buy me a potato [here](https://ko-fi.com/sejdevstuff),

 ## Bugs and Feedback
 I would love to hear your thoughts!
-If you have any feedback, suggestions, or bugs you encountered, please email me at hello@sej.app and I will try to respond to you within a week.
+If you have any feedback, suggestions, or bugs you encountered, please email me at hello@sej.app or press the "Feedback" button in the program to be taken to a Google Form and I will try to respond to you as soon as I can.

 ## Requirements
 Zenit requires a Mac with Apple Silicon (M1 or later) running macOS 26 or later.